 The unprecedented challenges of today open up huge new perspectives for change, whilst making visible how difficult it is to make decisions when there are many competing worldviews.
 Religious.
 Secular.
 Scientific worldviews.
 Each worldview and value system, conscious or not, affects the choices we make.
 Determines the decisions we make, often without realizing it.

-Is there a form of diversity beyond relativism?
+Is there a form of universality beyond totalizing, and of diversity beyond relativism?

-One way that people cope with different worldviews in liberal, secular democracies is to try and tolerate them all, even if beneath the surface difference is not easily accepted.
+One way that people cope with different worldviews in liberal, secular democracies is to try and tolerate them all.

 From a liberal-democratic perspective everyone has the right to a different point of view and every point of view is, in principle, equally valid.
 All views are just personal or group perspectives.
 There are no truths.
 Everything is relative.

-This Seminar-Conversation refers to Beuys’ drawing “The Truth is a Sparkler” in which different worldviews and perspectives radiate from one center.
+In Joseph Beuys’ drawing “The Truth is a Sparkler” different worldviews and perspectives radiate from one center.

-This Seminar-Conversation asks whether local, regional and global assemblies that begin with phenomenological explorations of a question, instead of arguing based on positions, could better enable shared criteria for making decisions?
+It asks whether local, regional and global assemblies that begin with a phenomenological exploration of a question, instead of arguing based on positions, could enable shared criteria for making decisions?

-Members of the public are invited to join Stefan Nadolny and Shelley Sacks and friends to explore this theme.
+You are warmly invited to join Stefan Nadolny and Shelley Sacks to explore this theme.

 [If Covid numbers remain low, there should be place for up to 20 people in the Survival Room]

-Email firstname.lastname@example.org to talk about contributing a short input on the theme.
+How to participate: Email email@example.com to let us know you want to join us, and possibly to contribute a short input on the theme.
 Please put WORLDVIEWS in the subject line.

-We intend to organise online sessions with this focus in English between October and December, depending on the amount of interest, to enable participation beyond the German-speaking world.
+We intend to organise online sessions with this focus in future to enable participation with those beyond the German-speaking world.